maryamrabiee/SODA/README.md

 python3 run_delimitation.py
 ```

+* If you know the correct rooting of the species tree, use the `-r` option ("rooted") so that SODA avoids  rerooting the tree.
+* The p-value cutoff value is optional (by default it has been set to 0.05) but can be changed and it will affect the number of species.
+Check out the experiments in the [paper](https://www.biorxiv.org/content/10.1101/869396v1.abstract).
+* Use `-a` option to tell SODA about the population groupings known *a priori*.
+SODA will not break these populations.

 ## Interpreting the output

-The output of SODA is name of the individuals and a corresponding number.
-Individuals that have the same number assigned are in the same group and comprise a distinct species than individuals with other numbers.
+The output of SODA is the names of individuals and a corresponding number per each individual.
+Individuals that have the same number assigned to them are in the same group and comprise a distinct species.

-Sample output is:
+A Sample output would look like:

 ```
 P_min12908      0